 - As part of the Performance Management (PM) and Measurements initiative, MAP-21 (and now FAST-Act), requires the establishment and maintenance of State and Metropolitan-wide level transportation "performance targets".
-During Fiscal Years 2022 and 2023 the MTPO will continue to follow the PM program and maintain compliance to the regulations and directives, as set forth by FHWA, FTA, TDOT, and VDOT, as well as area transit agencies, regarding development of these targets (MTPO, LENOWISCO PDC, TDOT, VDOT). - Publish and adopt updated annual and other periodic targets set by VDOT, TDOT, and (if preferred) the MTPO staff and Board (MTPO)
+During Fiscal Years 2022 and 2023 the MTPO will continue to follow the PM program and maintain compliance to the regulations and directives, as set forth by FHWA, FTA, TDOT, and VDOT, as well as area transit agencies, regarding development of these targets (MTPO, LENOWISCO PDC, TDOT, VDOT). - Publish and adopt updated annual reports on periodic targets set by VDOT, TDOT, and (if preferred) the MTPO staff and Board (MTPO) - for PM1, PM2, and PM3